 But this year the sun was shining all the time and it felt like a heat record for the festival.
 Especially the Linné tent was dangerously hot and people in the audience were reported to have fainted early on day one.

 A lot of people tried to squeeze into the tent where Swedish electronica wizards Kite were playing, making it feel like a moist meat grinder.
-After this year the arrangers should really have a talk about this stage, it is bordering on dangerous in the current format.
+The arrangers should really have a talk about this stage, it is bordering on dangerous in the current format.

 The theme of the year seemed to be British rap, which is really not my cup of tea.
 Fortunately Way Out West is so much more than just music, so I roamed the area and soaked up the ambience of 25 000 people who were just happy to be at a festival once again after the dark years.